Twangist/log_calls/log_calls/docs/source/writing_indent_aware_debug_messages.rst

 ``log_calls.log_methods_raise_if_no_deco`` to ``True`` (or any truthy value).

-When this flag is true, calls to ``log_calls.log_message`` and ``log_calls.log_exprs`` from within an undecorated function or method will raise an appropriate exception.
+When this flag is true, calls to ``log_calls.log_message`` and ``log_calls.log_exprs`` from within an undecorated function or method will raise ``AttributeError``.
 This compels you to comment out or delete any calls to ``log_calls.log_*`` from within undecorated functions or methods.
 (A call to ``log_calls.log_*`` from within a callable that *never* was decorated is just a mistake, and it *should* raise an exception; with this flag